Harshal7797/Java-Trading_Application/README.md

 ## Order Controller
 - High-level description for this controller.
 - briefly explain your endpoints in this controller
-  - /order/MarketOrder: explain what is a market order, and how does your business logic work.
+  - /order/MarketOrder: explain what is a market order, and how does your business logic work.   \
+## Dashboard Controller
   ## Dashboard controller
-## App controller

 This controller is designed to check if the Spring Booth is running or not and has only one endpoints.
 - GET `/health` to make sure SpringBoot app is up and running